Cancanilla de Marbella

-Cancanilla de Marbella (or Cancanilla de Málaga) is the artistic name of the gypsy singer and dancer Sebastián Heredia Santiago, born in Marbella, Spain, in 1951, and resident in Madrid.
+Sebastián Heredia Santiago, better known by the artistic name Cancanilla de Marbella (born 1951, in Marbella), is a Spanish Romani singer and dancer based in Madrid.

 Career

-He comes from a family of flamenco roots.
+Santiago comes from a family of flamenco roots.
 He is son of the cantaora María Santiago and brother of "La Chichi" and "Taroque", both dedicated to flamenco dancing and now retired from the stage.
 He started at the age of eleven in the tablao El Platero, in his home town, signing and dancing for tourists.
-As well as being a cantaor, he is also an outstanding dancer.

-At the age of fifteen he traveled to America with the cast of José Greco and later with Lola Flores, staying two years in Mexico, where he worked in a tablao.
+At age 15, he traveled to North America with the cast of José Greco and later with Lola Flores.
+He stayed two years in Mexico, where he worked in a tablao.